 So what does this mean for parents?
 Before shopping around, find out which programs your kids will need for school and make sure they’re Snapdragon compatible if you’re considering a laptop with this CPU.

-The CPU won’t be much of an issue if your child is mainly doing research/easy based work.
+The CPU won’t be much of an issue if your child is mainly doing research/essay-based work.
 Web browsers and office applications seem to be running fine on Snapdragon for the most part.
 But specialised software (particularly creative tools like photo, audio and video editing), networking and programming tools and lots of games are having issues.

 After you’ve figured out the programs they need for school, you’ll need to work out if it’s likely to run well on a laptop with a Snapdragon processor (if you’re considering a model that uses this CPU).
 To do this, look for the following info online, preferably on the developer’s website if available (the wording may be slightly different):